endamccarthy/VendingMachine/README.md

 ## Setup Instructions
 **On Mac**
-- Download zip file ([target/VendingMachine.zip](target/VendingMachine.zip)) containing executable file.
+- Download zip file ([target/VendingMachine.zip](target/VendingMachine.zip)) containing an executable file.
-- Unzip the folder, right click on un-zipped folder and open a new terminal window.
+- Right click on downloaded (and un-zipped) folder and open a new terminal window.
 - Type `sh bin/launch.sh` into the terminal and press enter.
 - If app does not run because of unidentified developer, try this:
     - Open System preferences...